WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	}
 	````

-1. In QSTodoListViewController.m, import the QSAppDelegate.h file so that you can use the delegate to obtain the device token:
+1. In **QSTodoListViewController.m**, import the **QSAppDelegate.h** file so that you can use the delegate to obtain the device token.

 	````objective-c
 	#import "QSAppDelegate.h"